FihlaTV/FreeCAD/README.md

 Source (LGPL2+ license) and extremely modular, allowing for very advanced extension and customization.

-FreeCAD is based on OpenCASCADE, a powerful geometry kernel, features an Open Inventor-compliant 3D scene representation model provided by the Coin 3D library, and a broad Python API.
+VisarCAD is based on OpenCASCADE, a powerful geometry kernel, features an Open Inventor-compliant 3D scene representation model provided by the Coin 3D library, and a broad Python API.
 The interface is built with Qt.
 FreeCAD runs exactly the same way on Windows, Mac OSX, BSD and Linux